FOCUS-Tech stampede as investors hunt Latin American unicorns | Business

 Five years on, it's a different story. dLocal listed on the Nasdaq exchange in New York in June and is now worth $16 billion, thanks to partnerships with the likes of Amazon and Uber in 30 countries, and other Latino tech firms are riding the wave.

-At least 10 Latin American tech startups including Brazil's apartment rental service QuintoAndar as well as Mexico's used-car dealer Kavak and fintech Clip and Credits are preparing initial public offerings (IPOs) for next year, six people with knowledge of the deals told Reuters.
+At least 10 Latin American tech startups including Brazil's apartment rental service QuintoAndar as well as Mexico's used-car dealer Kavak and fintechs Clip and Creditas are preparing initial public offerings (IPOs) for next year, six people with knowledge of the deals told Reuters.
 All the sources requested anonymity as the discussions about the planned listings are confidential.

 GLOBAL ASPIRATIONS The rise of Latin American unicorns - private firms worth at least $1 billion - is being driven by a once-in-a-generation internet boom that has accelerated under pandemic lockdowns as more shoppers move online, bankers and deals lawyers say.